-The following rules apply to the tip -off:
+The following rules apply to the tip-off:

 - a.
 A centre may not use any part of the wheelchair except the backrest to maintain balance during the tip-off. - b.
 A centre may not hit the opposing centre's hand or arm to gain an advantage. - c.
 A centre may not take possession of the ball until it has touched thefloor or has been touched by a player who is not a centre. - d.
 After entering the centre circle, the centres may not leave their half of the circle until one of them has legally touched the ball. - e.
-All players except the centres must remain outside the centre circleuntil the ball has been touched by one of the centres.
+All players except the centres must remain outside the centre circleuntil one of the centres has touched the ball.